ahmedelgabri/coding-styleguide/CSS.md

 }

-.p-component--green {
+.component--green {
     background-color: green;
     padding-top: .5em;
     padding-bottom: .5em;
 }
 ```

 Yes, more lines but more explicit, understandable & maintainable.
+BTW, atomic CSS fixes this issue by removing the duplication from your code and encouraging composition over overriding.

 ### JS Hooks